 UMass Center for School Counseling Outcome Research Awarded Institute of Educational Sciences Grant

-Amherst, MA - April 20, 2011 - The Center for School Counseling Outcome Research and Evaluation (CSCORE) in the School of Education, University of Massachusetts Amherst, in collaboration with Florida Atlantic University, was recently awarded an Institute of Educational Sciences (IES) grant for the project: A Randomized Controlled Trial of Student Success Skills: A Program to Improve Academic Achievement for All Students Social and Behavioral Context for Academic Learning.
+Amherst, MA - April 20, 2011 - The Ronald H. Fredrickson Center for School Counseling Outcome Research and Evaluation (CSCORE) in the College of Education, University of Massachusetts Amherst, in collaboration with Florida Atlantic University, was recently awarded an Institute of Educational Sciences (IES) grant for the project: A Randomized Controlled Trial of Student Success Skills: A Program to Improve Academic Achievement for All Students Social and Behavioral Context for Academic Learning.
 The total grant award is approximately $2.7 million for the four-year project.

 Dr. John Carey, Professor of School Counseling and Director of CSCORE, will serve as co-principal investigator for the project and will supervise operations at the University of Massachusetts Amherst including instrument development, maintenance of longitudinal data sets, and analysis of data.
 Dr. Craig Wells, Associate Professor in Research and Evaluation Methods Program and Assistant Director of the Center for Educational Assessment and Dr. Aline Sayer, Associate Professor in Psychology, will serve as statistical consultants for the project.
 Karen Harrington, Assistant Director at CSCORE, will act as project coordinator for all UMass-related activities.
 Public schools in Duval County and Palm Beach, Florida will be the school-based research partners for this project.